We are interested in how costs respond to business decisions? Why?

 The average cost of a each product is the total cost for producing that product alone devided by the number of units produced.

-For firm 1 & 2 this is straightforward, each firm has an AC for each project where we plug in zero for the other product:
+For firm 1 & 2 this is straightforward, each firm has an AC for each product where we plug in zero for the other product:

 One way to think of this is that average cost requires us to pretend that the firm only produces one product.
 When we can separate costs then this pretend firm tells us something about the real firm.
 When we cannot separate costs, this pretend firm does not tell us anything about the real firm!!